thermalogic/SEES/README.md

   5.  **Unit Test**(10)：[IAPWS-IF97 physical properties calculation and unit test](https://github.com/PySEE/Practices/tree/S2018/P5)

   6. **Bonus Points**(+5): [C/C++ Programming with GCC, Ubuntu](https://github.com/PySEE/Practices/tree/S2018/Bonus)

-## Course Grades

-The Course graded on an 100 point scale and then weighted according to the following distribution:

-  * In-class Exercises: 20%
-  * Practices(5):60%, Bonus Points: +5
-  * Final Exam: 20%

 # Update Course

 This repository contain all files of the course.
 You can manually download these files,